-Next, you share a lot of our personal habits used for advertising to us.
+Next, you share a lot of our personal habits used for advertising.
 Identifiable information sells and resells.
-Knowing can help us make better decisions.
-For example, clear our cache after leaving a site.
+Knowing can help you make better decisions.
+For example, clear your cache after leaving a site.
 Helps us understand why certain ads pop up at certain times.
 After, you can choose to keep some information private.

 Basically, the information that is sold and told is identified.
 Again, third party advertisers mean information is sold.
 Given, they set their own cookies.

-In any event, you can ascertain some of the more direct actions websites take to sell our data to advertisers.
-In general cookies track us.
+In any event, you can ascertain some of the more direct actions websites take to sell your data to advertisers by reading the policies.
+In general, cookies track us.
 Super cookies exist.
-In addition, other ways of tracking us to sell or misuse our data.
+In addition, other ways of tracking us to sell or misuse your data.
 Hence, nothing is private.

-Read privacy policies.
-Given, info collection and share practices in them.
-Read the cookie information alert.
+Read privacy policies for proper netiquette.
+Given, collection and sharing practices are intrusive.
+In the first place, look at the cookie information alert.
 Follow the link in it.
 Alternatively, scroll to the bottom of the page.
 Look for the link.
 Follow it.

-Last, you need to know what companies are doing with our data.
-Each website uses our information differently.
+Last, you need to know what companies are doing with your data.
+Each website uses your information differently.
 On top of that, advertisers use their own policies.
 Something you need to check on as well.
-And so, you may read it just to find out whose behind it.
-After, go to their page for more information.

 Tracking Cookies Infographic